Explore the key differences between CFD brokers and retail prop firms, including risk, capital requirements, and trading strategies for traders.

 How Traders Get Paid

 CFD brokers: You keep profits after costs (spreads/commissions/financing).
-U.S. residents who attempt offshore routes face additional risks and fewer protections.
+Traders who attempt offshore routes can face additional counterparty risk, weaker consumer protections, and potential account access issues depending on jurisdiction and provider policies.

 Prop firms: Profit-sharing is standard.
 After evaluation, you retain a large share of profits while the firm keeps the rest for providing capital and absorbing market risk.